RonRicardo/blood_oath_review/README.md

 - A blood oath is between a cult and a follower

 ## Deliverables:
-* Follower can sign up
+* New followers can be instantiated
 * Cult can be created
 * Follower can join a cult
 * Follower CANNOT LEAVE A CULT